Roads Less Traveled Stanley Lake Idaho

 given Stanley its first locally born baby in 30 years.

-of clear, turquoise water set against a wide mural of
+expanse of clear, turquoise water set against a

 We cast about for a while to find a good launching spot and settled